farhana3222/AI-Course/AI Implementation/README.md

 7. Best-First Search
 How it works:
-Expands the most promising node based on lowest heuristic value (h(n)).
+Expands the most promising node based on the lowest heuristic value (h(n)).
 Applications:
 Used in pathfinding, AI planning, and puzzle solving.
 Complexity: